khanh96le/catalog-item-backend-api/NOTES.md

 #### Hypermedia (HATEOAS) - Nobody does this.
 - Clients do not know any resource URLs in the advance except for the root URL of the API
-- Resource URLs are discoverd through links provided in resource representations.
+- Resource URLs are discovered through links provided in resource representations.

 # Bonus - RESTful API best practices